Editor's note: This story was originally published Dec. 22, 2016. We're republishing it today in observation of Krampusnacht.

 The tradition actually dates as far back as 1823.
 That's when Clement Clarke Moore or Henry Livingson Jr. wrote the poem "A Visit from Saint Nicholas," according to Smithsonian.com.

 St. Nicholas "fill'd all the stockings; then turn’d with a jerk/And laying his finger aside of his nose/And giving a nod, up the chimney he rose," at the end of the poem.

 But the poem might not be the only reason for hanging stockings.

 One legend says the tradition emerged because of a recently widowed man and his three daughters.
 Legend says the man was worried his daughters wouldn't be able to marry because the family was poor, according to the Smithsonian.

 When St. Nick came wandering through town and heard people talking about the family's situation, he decided to help.

-The United States isn't the only place with whacky Christmas traditions.
-Here's a few traditions from around the world that you might not know about:
+The United States isn't the only place with wacky Christmas traditions.
+Here are a few traditions from around the world that you might not know about:

 - In Austria, kids are terrified of the "Christmas devil" known as Krampus.
 He's said to beat naughty children with branches.